 Click here to subscribe to our print edition!

 According to recent research, the prices of the cheapest tickets for the British Grand Prix are projected to double over the 17 years of the new deal.
 It would see fans paying £249 just for admission to the circuit without a seat (see box).
-As ever in F1 all you have to do is follow the money to find out the reason for this.
+As ever, in F1, all you have to do is follow the money to find out the reason for this.

-When the new deal was signed the media started to speculate that ticket prices would have to rise to cover the fee but there was no suggestion of just how big an increase there would be.
+When the new deal was signed, the media started to speculate that ticket prices would have to rise to cover the fee, but there was no suggestion of just how big an increase there would be.
 Until now.

-The Formula Money report contains all the figures that matter in F1 business.
+The Formula Money report contains all the figures that matter in the F1 business.
 This makes it the perfect reference tool for companies and individuals researching data such as Formula 1 sponsorship values, F1 race budgets, F1 team finances and much more.

 According to the research by F1’s industry monitor Formula Money, the cheapest tickets to the British GP will rise 22.5 per cent to just over £150 by 2014 – five years into Silverstone’s new contract.
-Ten years into the contract, the cheapest seats are projected to cost 50 per cent more than they do now and by 2026 the research shows that their price will have doubled to £249.
-By then, the price of the most expensive seats is expected to have increased by £142 to £530 and the average ticket will cost £425.
+Ten years into the contract, the cheapest seats are projected to cost 50 per cent more than they do now, and by 2026 the research shows that their price will have doubled to £249.
+By then, the price of the most expensive seats is expected to have increased by £142 to £530, and the average ticket will cost £425.
 It seems to be a tough pill for Silverstone to swallow.

-A Silverstone spokesman claimed that the projections “bear no resemblance to the facts or Silverstone’s plans for the future” and “any increase in ticket prices would be in-line with the annual rate of inflation, or rises in VAT.”
-However, since Silverstone’s spokesman did not bother to ask how the projections were calculated it isn’t surprising that its response is flawed.
+A Silverstone spokesman claimed that the projections “bear no resemblance to the facts or Silverstone’s plans for the future” and “any increase in ticket prices would be in line with the annual rate of inflation or rises in VAT.”
+However, since Silverstone’s spokesman did not bother to ask how the projections were calculated, it isn’t surprising that its response is flawed.

-The lower escalation amount will lead to the circuit paying around £310m to host F1 for the next 17 years – £176.5m less than the total which would be due if the fee was rising by 10 per cent.
+The lower escalation amount will lead to the circuit paying around £310m to host F1 for the next 17 years – £176.5m less than the total, which would be due if the fee was rising by 10 per cent.
 Despite the looming hike in ticket prices, the £12m fee to host the British GP is one of the lowest in the sport.
-Only Monaco and Monza pay less and the average hosting fee is £17m with Malaysia, believed to be the biggest-spending race, paying more than double Silverstone’s amount.
+Only Monaco and Monza pay less, and the average hosting fee is £17m, with Malaysia, believed to be the biggest-spending race, paying more than double Silverstone’s amount.